UnfinishedStuff/AS7262_Pi/README.md

-# AS7262-Pi: 6 colour spectrometry for the Raspberry Pi!
+# AS7262-Pi: 6 colour spectroscopy for the Raspberry Pi!

 ![Rainbows](rainbows.gif)